Updated on 10/4/2021

 When was the last time you felt angry?
 What made you feel that way?
 You may have been feeling frustrated by your job, relationship, or your finances.
 It may even have been because of a situation that didn’t directly involve you.
 We all experience feeling angry from time to time, but the way we express this feeling varies from person to person.

 While it’s a completely normal reaction, anger can become a problem when left uncontrolled.
 Admitting that you may have anger issues is often difficult, especially when you can’t identify the problem yourself — often a difficult task.
 So, how can you tell if you have anger issues?
+If you feel like you experience frustration, stress, or irritability on a regular basis, an underlying anger problem may be the culprit.

 What Is Anger?

 The American Psychological Association describes anger as an emotion characterized by antagonism toward someone or something you feel has deliberately done you wrong.
 Most of us react to certain triggering situations with outward expressions of anger, but that doesn’t make you a bad person, it makes you human.
-Anger provides an outlet for expressing negative feelings, but when it gets out of control, it can cause problems for you and those around you.
+Anger provides an outlet for expressing negative feelings, but when it gets out of control, outward anger can cause problems for you and those around you.

 Anger is a complex emotion that is expressed in a variety of ways and for many different reasons.
 To make it easier to understand, experts usually refer to three expressions of anger: passive, aggressive, and assertive anger.